JvanKatwijk/qt-dab/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and LC-AAC) decoding
   * MOT SlideShow (SLS)
-  * Dynamic Label (DLS) and the possibility of saving dynamic Labels - augmented withg chabbel and time info - in a file,
+  * Dynamic Label (DLS) and the possibility of saving dynamic Labels - augmented with channel and time info - in a file,
   * Both DAB bands (and user defined bands) are supported:
   	* VHF Band III (default),
    	* L-Band (obsolete now),
 	* a user defined Band
-  * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)m
+  * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file,
   * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum and the SNR over time,
-  * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
+  * Detailed information on reception and selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
-  * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type),
+  * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type) in the service list,
   * Automatic display of TII (Transmitter Identification Information) data when transmitted,
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
   * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),